This KickStarter based product will allow us to interact with computers like never before.

 Read more here:

 Welding Safely All students will be required to wear proper Personal Protective Equipment (PPE) as required by Vancouver Community Laboratory safety policy which students will receive prior to the first class.
 This includes, but is not limited to: All-leather boots or shoes (steel-toed boots preferred) Long pants and long-sleeved shirt, or coveralls (dark-coloured, natural fibers only).
-Extra layers & a high neck-line is recommended for upper body Welding cap or bandana Safety goggles, or face shield if you wear glasses Respiratory protection if possible Leather welding gloves (some may be provided) Optional: Pair of MIG pliers or needle nose pliers if you’ve got ’em Welding Basics Focus will be on all to do with MIG welding on mild steel, including the proper set-up, operation of, and shut-down of a MIG welder.
+Extra layers & a high neck-line is recommended for upper body Welding cap or bandana Safety goggles, or face shield if you wear glasses Respiratory protection if possible Leather welding gloves and welding helmet will be provided Optional: Pair of MIG pliers or needle nose pliers if you’ve got ’em Welding Basics Focus will be on all to do with MIG welding on mild steel, including the proper set-up, operation of, and shut-down of a MIG welder.
 You will learn about different shielding gasses, their uses and effects on steel and other metals, safe handling of gas bottles and how to treat them once used up.
 You will learn what to look for in good and bad welds, how to watch your puddle while dealing with a large nozzle and how to maintain the welding gun for optimal performance.
 Students will be given demos on how to weld different styles of joints in flat position, and practice time for each type if time allows.
 Students with more experience may get instruction on welding joints in horizontal or vertical positions if time allows.
 About the Instructor Lesha Koop graduated from the welding and steel fabrication programs at Kwantlen Polytechnic University, BC in 2003.
 Since then she has worked in various industrial shops, and currently creates custom mounting systems for museum displays in Vancouver.
 In 2007 she took a break to pursue training in blacksmithing and metal casting at Kootenay School of the Arts in Nelson, BC and combines all these skills into her practice as a sculptor and fabricator.
-Registration deadline: June 18th When: Saturday June 25th, 1pm – 5pm Where: Vancouver Community Laboratory, 1907 Triumph Street, Vancouver How to register: Class size min 3 max 6.
-Course is $50 for members, $70 for non-members.
-Prepayment is required, please send an email to firstname.lastname@example.org in order to confirm your place in the workshop and arrange your...read more
+Registration deadline: November 26th When: Saturday December 3rd, 1pm – 5pm Where: Vancouver Community Laboratory, 1907 Triumph Street, Vancouver Class size min 3 max 6.
+Course is $60 for members, $70 for non-members.
+Prepayment is required, please register at firstname.lastname@example.org payment is currently only per e-transfer possible email@example.com (please send the password in a private e-mail ) Cancellation Deadline: Wednesday November 30th,...read more

 in this 2 hour workshop you will learn how to sharpen a standard metal twist drill bit on a bench grinder by hand, if there is time left we can go into more detail or other types of drill bits Structure: the basic principle of the cutting edge, which applies to any cutting tool the angles of the bit Demo Practice Please bring: your curious inquiring mind personal safety equipment if you have some (safety googles, ear pugs or muffs) long sleeve, long leg cotton clothing, close toed shoes About the Instructor: Markus Kirchgasser, aka Max is a Millwright with more that 15 years of experience in the industry, and in his spare time a adapt Blacksmith, Machinist, Woodworker.
 When: Saturday, January 30th 2016, 1:00pm to 3:00pm Where: Vancouver Community Laboratory, 1907 Triumph Street, Vancouver Members: $15, non Members: $20, Class size min: 3, max: 8 please register at: firstname.lastname@example.org ...read more